Armed Forces Memorial

 Location.
 39° 9.524′ N, 75° 31.25′ W. Marker is in Dover, Delaware, in Kent County.
-Marker is at the intersection of Legislative Avenue and Loockerman Street on Legislative Avenue.
+Memorial is at the intersection of Legislative Avenue and Loockerman Street on Legislative Avenue.
+Marker located directly next to the Delaware Public Archives.
 Touch for map.
-Marker located directly next to the Delaware Public Archives.
 Marker is in this post office area: Dover DE 19901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Dover (within shouting distance of this marker); The First State Heritage Park of Dover (about 400 feet away, measured in a direct line); Bishop Richard Allen (about 500 feet away); Bioretention (about 600 feet away); Dover Light Infantry (about 600 feet away); The Compass Rose (about 600 feet away); The Delaware Regiment (about 700 feet away); The Bayonets of the Revolution (about 700 feet away).
 Touch for a list and map of all markers in Dover.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 741 times since then and 28 times this year.
+It was originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 801 times since then and 27 times this year.
 Photo 1. submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.